We do this with the help of an amazing network of volunteers. Our emergency aid is hand-packed with care before being transported around the world.

 Our ShelterBox response teams don’t just provide tools and tents or share skills.
 Our teams are the connection between ShelterBox’s supporters and people devastated by disaster – ordinary families helping other families thrown into extraordinary circumstances.

-We don’t just make quick decisions; we make good decisions.
 We work directly with local communities and partner with organisations to make sure that we get the right support to the right people.

 We also have a global network of ShelterBox affiliates and international partners.
 They share our belief in a world where no family is without shelter when disaster strikes, and support us in making this a reality.
 Their support comes in many forms, including fundraising, volunteering and help in getting our aid to exactly the right people.